RTV BN

 RTV BN is a Bosnian radio-television company based in Bijeljina.
-The company was founded on 5 May 1998.
+The company was founded on 5 May 1998 as VIP Productions before renaming to RTV BN in 2009.
 RTV BN is currently the highest rated TV channel in Republika Srpska entity of BiH.
 RTV BN has over 200 employees with news correspondents in BiH, Belgrade, London, US and Vienna, as well as other cities.
 RTV BN is currently available in Europe, North America (USA and Canada), Australia, and New Zealand via satellite.